troublete/go-qndnn/README.md

 ## Introduction

-This package contains a simple Go implementation for DNNs; for practical everyday-use in common use-cases.
-It is neither heavily optimized to be the best DNN package around, nor does this package contain an exhaustive variety of mathematical functions.
+This package contains a simple Go implementation for neural networks; for practical everyday-use in common use-cases.
+It is neither heavily optimized to be the best package around, nor does this package contain an exhaustive variety of mathematical functions.
 It supports Sigmoid, Tanh and ReLU.
 It leverages Go primitives.

 ```go
 nn := qndnn.NewNeuralNet(nil, 4, 3, 3, 1) // sigmoid is default; input (4), hidden1 (3), hidden2 (3), output (1)